 Overall as a Nanoha fan I come away feeling a bit disappointed in this series, but still if you’re a fan this is still a show you’re going to want to watch.
 It was really nice to see Nanoha and Fate grown up and being adults and having adult problems and relationships.
 But in doing so something of the charm of that 9 yr old mage is lost.
 Taken by itself though this is a nice magical action drama with military themes.
 In that role it does a very good job.
 I think most people will like this series as I did but still feel let down at the same time.

 But what should come as a surprise is when I tell you this is a series with awesome, mind-blowing action.
 The action sequences are great, and never choppy.
-StrikerS's got the type of action that rouses excitement and gets your adrenaline pumping, not what you'd expect to get in mahou shoujo.
+StrikerS's got the type of action that rouses excitement and gets your adrenaline pumping, not what you'd expect to get

 And perhaps a little background history is in order.
 The Mahou Shoujo Lyrical Nanoha franchise was originally created and geared toward seinen audiences who like their flat-chested loli girls.
 You can see the franchise succeeded admirably, given the immense popularity Nanoha and Fate (our two original magical girls) enjoy.
 I've also noticed that really hardcore fans of this franchise tend to prefer the original Mahou Shoujo Lyrical Nanoha and Mahou Shoujo Lyrical Nanoha A's a lot more than StrikerS; I see this as evidence of StrikerS falling into the opposite end of the mahou shoujo spectrum, setting it apart from its two predecessors.
 (Besides which, since StrikerS is set ten years after A's, Nanoha and Fate are no longer, ah, flat-chested loli girls.)